(Feels Like) Heaven: Charts

+Certifications

 Dario G version

-In 2003, the song was recorded by English dance act Dario G, titled "Heaven Is Closer (Feels Like Heaven)".
+In 2003, the song was recorded by the English dance group Dario G, titled "Heaven Is Closer (Feels Like Heaven)".
 The single reached the UK top 40, peaking at number 39 on the UK Singles Chart.
 It also charted in several other countries across Europe.
 This version mainly uses the "heaven is closer" refrain at the end of the original song as its hook.

-Other versions

-In 2008, the song was covered by Sylwania, a German dance project from the label Beatbox-Recordz.

-In 2008, the song was covered and released as a bonus track on the album Werk 80 II by the German gothic metal band Atrocity.

-In February 2012, the song was covered by Matt Consola featuring Ben Holder & LFB on Swishcraft Records.
-This release includes remixes by Joel Dickinson, Sean Mac, Christian Poow, SpekrFreks, Chubby Fingers and Swishcraft (AKA Matt Consola & LFB).

-Slow Moving Millie covered the song on her 2011 album Renditions.

-In 2016, the song was performed live by Manic Street Preachers during their Everything Must Go 20th anniversary tour.
-A studio recording was included on the compilation album BBC Radio 2's Sounds of the 80s, Vol. 2.

-German musician Roosevelt covered the song on his 2021 album Polydans.